 HUNTSVILLE, Ala — We’re several months into the pandemic, and we’ve seen a number of strategies pop up to keep us all safe.

 When heading into most public spaces during the pandemic, you’ll get your temperature scanned before you enter.
-But, how effective are these scans in stopping the spread of COVID-19?
+But, given the COVID symptoms timeline, how effective are these scans in stopping the spread of COVID-19?

 Temperature checks are a great tool.
 But, the scans could give us a false sense of security if we don't keep watch for other symptoms of coronavirus.